matharotheelf/Saved_game/README.md

 ## User Stories
 ```
 As a User
-So I can complete a 'game', I can press a "Complete Game" button which completes a 'game'.
+So I can complete the 'game', I can press a "Complete Game" button which completes the 'game'.
-So I can restart a 'game', I can press a "Restart Game" button which restarts a 'game'.
+So I can restart the 'game', I can press a "Restart Game" button which restarts the 'game'.
 So I can save my 'game', I can press a "Save Game" button which stores the 'game' status to local storage.

 ```